xiix0/scam/README.md

-What good is an obscenity trial except to popularize literature?
+No group of professionals meets except to conspire against the public at large.
-		-- Nero Wolfe, "The League of Frightened Men"
+		-- Mark Twain